infominer33/infominer33.github.io/_pages/index.md

 author_profile: true
 ---

-This site is a portfolio of research and content I've created over the past year.
+A portfolio of research and content I've created over the past year.
 {: .notice}

 <img src="https://infominer.id/assets/img/infodisco.png"/>

+## Research Driven Content

 **I aim to create content of the highest quality - relating complex subjects in a clear and concise fashion - supplying essential details, with quality sources for further study.**